 I decided to experiment with Zucchini Latkes when I wanted to explore a gluten-free option for friends.
 They turned out great.
 Fresh and light without losing their delectable crunchiness.
-It appears Zucchini Latkes are catching on.
+We now have vegan substitutions too!

 Makes 10-12 Latkes

 - 1/2 onion, peeled & grated

 - 1 tbsp fresh thyme + extra for garnish

 - 1/4 cup aguafaba (the liquid from canned chickpeas)

 - 1/2 cup chickpea flour mixed with 6 tbsp water

 - 2 tbsp nutritional yeast (in lieu of Parmesan cheese)